 7. Sri Lankan Jackfruit curry (Kos Ata Maluwa)

 Since we are using nuts, why not use seeds as well?
 Jackfruit is the largest tree-born fruit in the world.
 Its weight varies from 10 to 100 pounds.
 This “miracle fruit”, as it’s often referred to, could easily be a meal for a whole family.
-Partly due to its size, but also because of the amount of nutrients and vitamins it packs.
+Partly due to its size, but also because of the number of nutrients and vitamins it packs.

 And, most importantly, eat rice and curry with your hands!
 Not only because it’s a local tradition, but because it truly tastes better.
 Take it from a skeptical white woman who, after mixing food with fingers once, never asked for a fork again.

 Yulia Dyukova is a Russian food and travel blogger at The Foodie Miles, who spent 3 years in Sri Lanka and considers this gorgeous island her second home.
-She is the kind of person who starts to research a new country by googling “what to eat in…” instead of “what to visit in…” Having come across a particularly mouth-watering dish, she feels obliged to share it with the world, not just on her blog but also on Instagram and Facebook.
+She is the kind of person who starts to research a new country by googling “what to eat in…” instead of “what to visit in…” Having come across a particularly mouth-watering dish, she feels obliged to share it with the world, not just on her blog but also on Instagram.